Updated: February 11, 2020

 This may not give you a ton of insight, but sometimes just a little motivation can cause you to break bad habits on Facebook and improve your posting and advertising.

-After all, no company wants a competitor beating them to Likes!
+After all, no company wants a competitor beating them to the Likes!

 Hopefully these 10 benefits have convinced you that having a Facebook business page is an absolute no-brainer.